 Global Field Program

-The following table shows an estimate of costs for Year 1 in the GFP master’s program for students taking a five-credit-hour Earth Expeditions summer field course and eight hours of online courses (13 credit hours total; includes the fall two-credit online portion of the Earth Expeditions course; see the recommended Course of Study).
+The following table shows an estimate of costs for Year 1 in the GFP master’s degree program for students taking a five-credit hour Earth Expeditions summer field course and eight credit hours of online/Core courses (13 hours total, including the fall two-credit online portion of the Earth Expeditions course; see the recommended Course of Study).
 These costs reflect a three-year tuition commitment from Miami University effective through spring 2024; from summer 2024 through spring 2027 the per-credit hour tuition for Earth Expeditions field courses and Core Courses will be $455.

 |$3,275||Varies||$3,160||$6,435 + Airfare|